The Keep on the Borderlands

 The Keep on the Borderlands is a Dungeons & Dragons adventure module by Gary Gygax, first printed in December 1979.
 In it, player characters are based at a keep and investigate a nearby series of caves that are filled with a variety of monsters.
 It was designed to be used with the Dungeons & Dragons Basic Set, and was included in the 1979–1982 editions of the Basic Set.
 It was designed for people new to Dungeons & Dragons.

 The Keep on the Borderlands went out of print in the early 1980s, but has been reprinted twice; a sequel was also made.
 A novelized version of the adventure was published in 2001.
 The module received generally positive reviews, and was ranked the 7th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004.

 Plot summary

 Player characters begin by arriving at the keep which they can adopt as a base before investigating the series of caverns in the nearby hills that are teeming with monsters.
 These Caves of Chaos house multiple species of vicious humanoids.
 Plot twists include a treacherous priest within the keep, hungry lizardmen in a nearby swamp, and a mad hermit in the wilderness.
 It typifies the dungeon crawls associated with beginning D&D players, while permitting some limited outdoor adventures.

-When The Grand Duchy of Karameikos edition of the Gazetteer series was published, the Keep was given a specific location in the Known World of Mystara, in the Atlan Tepe Mountain region in northern Karameikos.